 - Crowded street fairs or festivals

 Showing negligence in a pedestrian accident for any reason is similar to negligence in an accident with a car.
-You need to show another person was negligent in causing an accident, or violated California’s pedestrian and crosswalk laws.
-This requires you to prove the following:
+You need to show another person was negligent in causing an accident, or violated California’s pedestrian and crosswalk laws.3

 3.1.
 Jogger on the sidewalk